 Neutral undertones are where things can get a little tricky.
 You see, neutral undertones can basically wear whatever shades they want!
 Yup, there are always those lucky few who suits everything and somehow I’m never part of that group;)))

 All jokes aside, if you have neutral undertones it may take a little trial and error to get your palette totally right.
 You may be able to wear cool but not very cool and ditto for the warm shades.
-The reason for this is because your ‘neutral undertone’ may not be exactly in the middle of the spectrum.
-Your shade may be slightly nearer to cool or to warm.
+The reason for this is that your ‘neutral undertone’ may not be exactly in the middle of the spectrum.
+Your shade may be slightly nearer to cool or too warm.
 It will just take some trying out on your part to get it perfect.

 Assess your natural lip color

 To shake things up a little, who says that matching your lipstick to your undertones is the best way to get awesome lips.
 According to Yahoo beauty editor Julie Giusti, all you need to do is assess your natural lip color and use that as a base.
 What a genius idea, because, it actually works!
 I think it works best with nude shades because they are the hardest to get right.

 For the perfect nude, I recommend trying out a shade or two darker than your natural lip color.
 That way, the lipstick will give your lips color and depth, but you will still have that natural, nude look.
 After all, no-ones natural colours actually clash!